NirantK/nirantk.github.io/docs/writing/posts/reflectedglory.md

 *The moon waxes and wanes because it basks in reflected glory - but even the darkest clouds cannot hide the glory of sun*

+!!! quote "Borrowed Glory"
->> When your contributions are meaningful enough, you don't need borrowed glory.
+    When your contributions are meaningful enough, you don't need borrowed glory.
-> The sun shines it's own light, it's the moon that steals light
+    The sun shines it's own light, it's the moon that steals light